A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Ending the ogrekin menace (XP 80 and hero point)

-  - Award story xp of 80 for succesfuly ending the ogrekin threat (either killing mammy graul, over half the total ogrekin, or similarly disrupting the threat)
+  - Award story xp of 80 for successfuly ending the ogrekin threat (either killing mammy graul, over half the total ogrekin, or similarly disrupting the threat)

 ### Exposing the traitor (XP 30)